Bucky23/CourseProject_GettingCleaningData/CodeBook.md

 3	volunteer_num
 	Volunteer number
-		1..30 .Integer number of each volunteer
+		1..30; Integer number of each volunteer

 4	tBodyAcc-mean()-X

-		Mean of Body Acceleration on the X axis
-Number normalized between -1.0000 and 1.0000
+Mean of Body Acceleration on the X axis; Number normalized between -1.0000 and 1.0000

 5	tBodyAcc-mean()-Y

-		Mean of Body Acceleration on the Y axis
+		Mean of Body Acceleration on the Y axis;

 			Number normalized between -1.0000 and 1.0000

 6	tBodyAcc-mean()-Z

-		Mean of Body Acceleration on the Z axis
-Number normalized between -1.0000 and 1.0000
+Mean of Body Acceleration on the Z axis; Number normalized between -1.0000 and 1.0000

 7	tBodyAcc-std()-X

-		Standard deviation of Body Acceleration on the X axis Number normalized between -1.0000 and 1.0000
+Standard deviation of Body Acceleration on the X axis; Number normalized between -1.0000 and 1.0000

 8	tBodyAcc-std()-Y
-		Standard deviation of Body Acceleration on the Y axis Number normalized between -1.0000 and 1.0000
+		Standard deviation of Body Acceleration on the Y axis; Number normalized between -1.0000 and 1.0000

 9	tBodyAcc-std()-Z
-		Standard deviation of Body Acceleration on the Z axis Number normalized between -1.0000 and 1.0000
+		Standard deviation of Body Acceleration on the Z axis; Number normalized between -1.0000 and 1.0000

 10	tGravityAcc-mean()-X
-		Mean of Gravity Acceleration on the X axis
+		Mean of Gravity Acceleration on the X axis;
 Number normalized between -1.0000 and 1.0000

 11	tGravityAcc-mean()-Y
-		Mean of Gravity Acceleration on the Y axis
+		Mean of Gravity Acceleration on the Y axis;
 Number normalized between -1.0000 and 1.0000

 12	tGravityAcc-mean()-Z
-		Mean of Gravity Acceleration on the Z axis
+		Mean of Gravity Acceleration on the Z axis;
 Number normalized between -1.0000 and 1.0000

 13	tGravityAcc-std()-X
-		Standard deviation of Gravity Acceleration on the X axis Number normalized between -1.0000 and 1.0000
+		Standard deviation of Gravity Acceleration on the X axis; Number normalized between -1.0000 and 1.0000

 14	tGravityAcc-std()-Y
-		Standard deviation of Gravity Acceleration on the Y axis Number normalized between -1.0000 and 1.0000
+		Standard deviation of Gravity Acceleration on the Y axis; Number normalized between -1.0000 and 1.0000

 15	tGravityAcc-std()-Z